ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 Now that our user is stored in our database, let's try to login and test to make sure our passport works!
 We should try to login with incorrect credentials, and then try again with correct credentials.
 If this works, we should move on to the next part!

+### Profile Page

+Now that we are logged in, let's make a profile page that will display all of our information, tweets, etc. Design this page however you please, but make sure you have the following:

+- **Profile picture** - A spot to load your profile image, given the image in your `User` model.
+- **Tweets container** - A container which will hold and display tweets that belong to you.
+- **Followers container** - A container which is hold and display the number of people that follow you.
+- **Following container** - A container which is hold and display the number of people that *you* follow.
+- **Follow Button** - A nonfunctional button which a user will click when they want to follow you. (*Will be implemented later*)

+### Checkpoint

+Let's make this the page we go to by default after login.
+Now, let's get all of the correct information to show up on the page.
+Once we get the user information from MongoDB, we can move on.

 ### Follows! 👫 - `models/models.js (FollowSchema)`